dpedwards/dotnet-core-micro-rabbit/README.md

 ### Installation

-Check if .NET Core Framework 2.2+ is installed on your machine.
+Check if .NET Core Framework 2.2+ and SQL Server 2016+ is installed on your machine.
 Next configure the database connection string in `appsettings.json` file before creating a needed database for MicroRabbit.Banking.Api and MicroRabbit.Transfer.Api project.

 To create a database for **MicroRabbit.Banking.Api** project, select `MicroRabbit.Banking.Data` in Visual Studio as >Start Project< and execute the following commands in Package Manager Console:
 - `Add-Migration "Initial Migration" -Context BankingDbContext`